-If you want to keep the edits, press (Knob 16) click.
-This quick-stores either the Multi Set and the instrument edits.
-For long-term storage, use Shift 1 (Store Kit).
+This stores either the Multi Set and the instrument edits to flash memory.
+You could also use Shift 1 (Store Kit).

 Please note that, if you store in Multi Mode, you will change the pointed to instrument in the Single Kit too.
 But only those instrument(s) the Multi Kit points to, not the other instruments in that Single Kit.